So, you’ve decided to visit Mexico’s west coast. Congrats! You’re in for a treat—sandy beaches, delicious food, and beautiful hills await you.

 If you’re a retiree or member of the LGBTQ+ community and want to meet others with these identities, Puerto Vallarta is the place to go.

-That’s not to say you can’t find such people in Sayulita, of course.
-And of the two, based on my personal observation, the LGBTQ+ community has a stronger presence in Sayulita than retirees.
+That’s not to say you can’t find such people in Sayulita.
+And of the two, based on my personal observation, the LGBTQ+ community has a stronger presence in Sayulita than it does retirees.

 However, if your goal is to connect with retirees and people that identify as LGBTQ+ and you’re on the fence about whether to visit Puerto Vallarta or Sayulita, the solution is easy—book your accommodation in Puerto Vallarta.